Bwing2/brandon-password-generator/README.md

 ## Description

 The challenge this week was to allow users to generate random passwords, based off of prompts.
 These included whether or not users wanted lowercase, uppercase, symbols, and/or numbers.
 This is the first JavaScript project I have done, and the hardest part was figuring how to structure everything.
-I learned a lot about the preperation that goes into creating an outline before typing any code at all.
+I learned a lot about the preperation that goes into creating an outline / importance of pseudocoding before typing any code at all.

 ## Installation